biosfood/schrodinger/src/article/main.md

 $$ \rho = |\Psi|^2 = |\Psi_{n_1} + \Psi_{n_2}|^2 $$

 %English
-The modulus squared of a complex value can be written as the product of the number and its complex conjugate, keeping in mid that $e^{x}*e^{-x} = 1$:
+The absolute squared of a complex value can be written as the product of the number and its complex conjugate, keeping in mid that $e^{x}*e^{-x} = 1$:
 %German
 Das Betragsquadrat einer kompllexen Zahl kann geschrieben werden als das Produkt der Zahl und ihres komplexen Konjugats,